AbdullaAlHarun/alphabet-clash/README.md

 ## Project Overview:
-"Alphabet Adventure" is an educational game designed for young children aged 3 and up to learn the alphabet in a fun and interactive way.
+"Alphabet clash / Afra's ABC" is an educational game designed for young children aged 3 and up to learn the alphabet in a fun and interactive way.
 This project was created as part of my Frontend Development studies at Noroff, with the aim of combining play and learning for toddlers.

 ## Technologies Used:
 * HTML: For structuring the game content.